Bank of Italy sees limited losses for state in Veneto banks' deal

-Italy began winding up two Popolare di Vicenza and Veneto Banca on Sunday in a deal that leaves the lenders' good assets in the hands of the nation's biggest retail bank, Intesa Sanpaolo (ISP.MI).
+Italy began winding up two Popolare di Vicenza and Veneto Banca on Sunday in a deal that leaves the lenders' good assets in the hands of the nation's biggest retail bank, Intesa Sanpaolo.

-The government will pay 5.2 billion euros (4.57 billion pounds) to Intesa, and give it guarantees of up 12 billion euros, so that it will take over the remains of Popolare di Vicenza and Veneto Banca, which collapsed after years of mismanagement and poor lending.
+The government will pay 5.2 billion euros to Intesa, and give it guarantees of up 12 billion euros, so that it will take over the remains of Popolare di Vicenza and Veneto Banca, which collapsed after years of mismanagement and poor lending.

 However, Bank of Italy officials said the final bill for the state would be small and some money could be recovered from the management and sale of the two banks' bad loans.